justinpinkney/justinpinkney.com/content/blog/stylegan-network-blending/index.md

 ### Parameter tuning

 [Nathan Shipley](https://twitter.com/CitizenPlain) made some beautiful experiments trying to get the [[toonify-yourself:Toonification effect]] just right by adjusting two of the key parameters: the amount of transfer learning to apply (measured in thousands of iterations) and the resolution layer from which to swap.
-By tuning these two you can pick out just the degree of Toonificaiton to apply:
+By tuning these two you can pick out just the degree of Toonificaiton to apply, see this lovely figure made by Nathan:

 import BigImage from "../../../src/components/BigImage"